christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     regional identity of Ashoka the Great.
 See: Alexander Romance.
 The life of Alexander of Macedon.\

 (c) British scholars (like William Jones) wrongly linked "Sandrocottus" (from Greek texts) to Chandragupta Maurya.
 Who was the real "Sandrocottus"?
 Seleucus I Nicator (Alexander’s general, ruler of Babylon).
 Chandragupta (Alexander) married Sandrocottus aka Seleucus I Nicator's daughter.
 Proof: Seleucus’ daughter was named "Helen"—same as Chandragupta’s queen.The Puranas describe "Saluka" (Seleucus) as a foreign ruler who married into the Mauryas.
 A cuneiform tablet from 305 BCE records: "The Greek king marched to India and made a treaty with the Indian king".
 This matches Seleucus’ treaty with Chandragupta.
 Sandrocottus = Sandros = "Alexander" (short form, like "Sander"), Kottos = "Cotys" (Thracian for "lord").
 Thus, Sandrocottus was a title that translates to: "Lord Alexander"—a title for Seleucus I Nicator.

+(d) Note the family tree of one of Cleopatra's aliaes: https://www.geni.com/people/Mithridates/6000000025720991851 (Brothers: Darius, Cyrus, Xerxes.
+Members of this royal family also have repeating figures.
+For example, Alexander's general Seleucus I Nicator was married to Stratonice.
+Amyntas of Galatia was married to Stratonice, who was the sister of Asander, king of Bosphorus.
+Bubares (https://en.wikipedia.org/wiki/Bubares) was a Persian prince who married Alexander's sister.
+They had a son named Amyntas (son of Bubares) (https://en.wikipedia.org/wiki/Amyntas_(son_of_Bubares)).
+He was the king of the city Phrygia that was located in Galatia in classical Anatolia.
+Further down the line there was an Amyntas Nikator aka Amyntas of Galatia (https://en.wikipedia.org/wiki/Amyntas_of_Galatia) who ruled an empire that streched from modern day Turkey through India, exactly like Amyntas (son of Bubares).
+Seeing that there is widespread forgery in the historical record, is it possible that a phantom 300 years were added to the chronology?

 #### 3 Julius Caesar aka Asander of Bosphorus \